AlienMajik/pwnagotchi_plugins/README.md

    - Bluetooth: http://172.20.10.2:8080/plugins/snoopr/

 3. **Explore the Interface**
-   - **Table**: Lists all detected networks with sorting (by "Device Type" or "Snooper") and filtering ("All Networks," "Snoopers," or "Bluetooth Networks").
+   - **Table**: Lists all detected networks with sorting (by “Device Type” or “Snooper”) and filtering (“All,” “Snoopers,” “Bluetooth,” or “Aircraft”).
-   - **Map**: Shows device locations—click a network in the table to pan the Leaflet.js map to its marker (blue for regular, red for snoopers) with popups showing details.
+   - **Map**: hows device locations—click a network in the table to pan the Leaflet.js map to its marker (blue for regular, red for snoopers, green for aircraft, gray for no coordinates) with popups showing details.
    - **Scroll Buttons**: "Scroll to Top" and "Scroll to Bottom" for easy navigation of long lists.

-## Notes
+##How to Use the Mesh Network Feature

+The mesh network feature allows multiple Pwnagotchis to share detection data in real-time, perfect for collaborative wardriving.
+Note: This feature is designed for future use and collaboration.
+I’m working on making it even better, but it’s functional and can be used now!

+**Steps to Enable Mesh Networking**

+1. **Ensure All Pwnagotchis Are on the Same Network** -Each Pwnagotchi must have a unique IP address and be able to communicate with others.

+2. **Configure Each Pwnagotchi**
+In /etc/pwnagotchi/config.toml, set:

+       main.plugins.snoopr.mesh_enabled = true
+       main.plugins.snoopr.mesh_host_ip = "your_pwnagotchi_ip"  # e.g., "192.168.1.10"
+       main.plugins.snoopr.mesh_port = 9999
+       main.plugins.snoopr.mesh_peers = ["peer_ip1", "peer_ip2"]  # e.g., ["192.168.1.11", "192.168.1.12"]

+Replace "your_pwnagotchi_ip" with the IP address of the Pwnagotchi you’re configuring.

+List the IP addresses of other Pwnagotchis in mesh_peers.

+Restart Your Pwnagotchi

+Apply the changes with:

+    sudo systemctl restart pwnagotchi

+Verify Functionality

+Check the logs for messages like:

+    [SnoopR] Broadcasting detection to peers and [SnoopR] Received mesh detection from <peer_ip>.

+##Notes

 - **Database**: All data is stored in snoopr.db in the directory specified by path.
 - **Data Pruning**: Detection records older than prune_days are automatically deleted to manage database size.